Youngcius/monodromy/README.md

 Computations in the monodromy polytope for quantum gate sets

-## Fork
+## Fork Updates

-Qiskit AnalysisPass which determines the depth of a circuit.
-I want to use this in various transpiler passes as a subroutine, without actually having to perform decomposition.
-This tool lets me count the iterate the cost of a circuit without actually having to decompose it.
-Simple procedure, given a basis gate(s):
+This fork introduces a Qiskit `AnalysisPass` named MonodromyDepthPass located in [monodromy/depthPass.py](monodromy/depthPass.py), designed to determine the depth (or cost) of a quantum circuit without the need for explicit decomposition.
+The primary use case for this tool is as a subroutine in various transpiler passes.

+The implemented procedure, given a set of basis gates, performs the following steps:

-1. force consolidate unitary blocks
+1. Consolidates unitary blocks within the circuit.
-2. look up the cost using the monodromy polytope
+2. Looks up the cost of the consolidated circuit using the monodromy polytope.
-3. return the longest path, weighted against the decomposition cost
+3. Returns the length of the longest path within the circuit, where the length is determined by the decomposition cost.

+Here's an example of how to use `MonodromyDepthPass`:

 ```python
 from monodromy.depthPass import MonodromyDepthPass